 Petitioners are given a temporary password that can later be changed.
 This password is important for filing a continued claim.

 All employment over the last 18 months is recorded regardless of the state in which the work was performed.
 Once the registration process is complete, there will be a series of questions that need to be answered for the unemployment benefits claim application process.
 All eligibility requirements must be met in order to register for benefits.

 Due to regulation, the first week that a claim is filed is considered a waiting week, and the unemployed individual will not receive payment for this week.
 The unemployment insurance petitioner is also required to register for work on the Job Match System.
 The system will provide claimants with an abundance of sources to help with the job search process.

-In order to continue receiving unemployment insurance benefits, it is mandatory to attend these meetings.
-These meetings will also help with re-employment services and job referrals in order to minimize the time a beneficiary is unemployed.
+It is mandatory to attend these meetings.
+These meetings will also help with re-employment services and job referrals to minimize the time a beneficiary is unemployed.

 Unemployment Benefits and Federal Income Taxes in New Hampshire